dkrashen/dkrashen.github.io/_posts/2016-03-31-LAAST_seminar_again.md

 ---

-Tomorrow at 2:30 we'll be meeting again for the LAAST seminar, and this time I'll actually give a talk:
+Tomorrow at 2:30 in room 326, we'll be meeting again for the LAAST seminar, and this time I'll actually give a talk:

 <b>Clifford algebras and the search for Ulrich bundles</b>